What is OEM Telematics? A Complete Guide

 Data Analytics

 Reaching the server, the data is analyzed using specialized software.
-Fleet managers can use web portals or apps provided by the OEM telematics solution companies to get a live look at their fleets.
+Fleet managers can use web portals or mobile apps provided by the OEM telematics solution companies to get a live look at their fleets.

 This gives fleet managers a detailed view of each vehicle’s health, driver behavior, and operational efficiency.